misiektoja/instagram_monitor/docs/troubleshooting.md

 Version 3.9.1 and earlier read every profile through that endpoint, so a signed-in run on those versions fails at the first lookup of every target.
 Re-importing the session does not help.
 Upgrade to 4.0 or later.

 A signed-in run now resolves the target's user id through Instagram's search and reads the profile over GraphQL, so it does not use the retired endpoint at all.
 Resolved ids are saved to `instagram_monitor_user_ids.json` beside the other state files and reused by later runs, so an established target is not looked up again on every start.
 An id is dropped and resolved again if Instagram reports a different name for it.
+A target that is the signed-in account itself takes its id from the session and is never searched for.

 Search does not list every account, so the retired endpoint is still tried for a target search cannot find.
 That failure is reported as `endpoint_retired` rather than `action_block`: it does not stop the account and it does not trip the circuit breaker.
 When you see it, check that the target name is spelled correctly and that the profile still exists.